mtkennerly/ludusavi-manifest/README.md

   directories.
 * When a path identifies a folder, the backup includes all of its files and subdirectories recursively.
+* When backing up registry keys, the backup includes all sub-keys recursively.
 * Relative paths must be resolved relative to the location of the manifest file.
   This is important for secondary manifests to work correctly without hard-coding their location.